-The Designated Emphasis (DE) in Science and Technology Studies (STS) is a new program of training in the social studies of science, technology, and medicine for Berkeley and UCSF PhD students from any home department.
+The Designated Emphasis (DE) in Science and Technology Studies (STS) provides training for U.C.
+Berkeley and U.C.S.F.
+PhD students from any home department in the social studies of science, technology, and medicine.
 Students who are accepted into the program, and who complete its requirements, will be in a strong position to excel within STS-related fields.

 Students in this program receive a rigorous grounding in the studies of knowledge production and technological change.
 The program also facilitates a deeper involvement with the lively interdisciplinary research community at U.C.
 Berkeley dedicated to understanding the dynamic relations among science, technology, and social and political formations.

-Upon completion of all requirements and the dissertation, your transcript and diploma will read “PhD in [Home Department] with Designated Emphasis in STS.”
+Upon completion of all requirements and the dissertation, students’ transcript and diploma will read “PhD in [Home Department] with Designated Emphasis in STS.”

-What is STS? :: Course Requirements :: Research and Committee Requirements :: How to Apply:: Affiliated Faculty :: Applying for Financial Support
+What is STS? :: Course Requirements :: Research and Committee Requirements :: How to Apply :: Applying for Financial Support

 What is STS?